- Cyber

 Gabriel:

-Scoping isn't really optional with CE+ — the five controls apply across your defined environment.
-But how you define that environment matters.
-Gartner frames this as a continuous cycle: identify the scope (a business unit, a type of risk, a region), identify all the assets and people within it, then map those against the five control areas.
+But how you start still matters.
+It's more sustainable to start with smaller scopes (a business unit, a type of risk, a region), identify all the assets and people within it, then map those against the five control areas.
+This also helps segments the responsibility.

-Smaller organisations tend to scope by risk type — internal risks, supply chain risks, external threats.
 Larger organisations often scope by business unit or region first.
-The key is repeatability: you need to be able to run this process consistently for whatever scope you've defined, not just pull it together for an audit.
+The key is repeatability: whatever scope you choose you need to be able to run this process consistently, not just pull it together for an audit.
+Oh and once you've done that you need to perform it again until your whole business is represented.

-Cloud assets are where this gets genuinely difficult.
-Cloud tends to get treated as a separate problem — which, to be fair, it largely is.
-Ninety percent of businesses now run hybrid environments.
-Visibility has historically been weaker in the cloud because it's more complex and teams aren't always educated in it.
-The short answer: treat cloud as its own defined scope and build controls for it specifically.
+Cloud vs on-prem also poses a challenge.
+Cloud tends to get treated as a separate scope which, to be fair, it largely is.
+I think ITDesk said about 85 percent of businesses now run hybrid environments.
+Visibility has historically been weaker in the cloud because it's more complex, data is always changing, there's not always diagnostic tools and teams aren't always educated in it.

 What does embedding look like in practice?
 How do you build controls into ongoing operations?